Adaptation to the Range in $K$-Armed Bandits: Setting and Main Results

 \begin{definition}[Distribution-dependent rates for adaptation] A strategy for stochastic bandits is adaptive to the unknown range of payoffs with a distribution-dependent rate $\Phi_{\dep} : \N \to [0,+\infty)$ if for all real numbers $m < M$, the strategy ensures, without the knowledge of $m$ and $M$:

 Put differently, the strategy ensures that $\limsup R_T(\nup)/\Phi_{\dep}(T) < +\infty$ for all $\nup \in \Dmod_{-,+}$. \end{definition}

 Definition~\ref{def:dep} does not add much to the classical notion of distribution-dependent rates on regret bounds, as the scale factor $M-m$ does not appear in the definition; it merely ensures that the strategy is not informed of the range.
-This lack of information prevents from achieving the typical $\ln T$ order of magnitude on the regret: all uniformly fast convergent strategies on $\Dmod_{-,+}$ are such that, for all bandit problems $\nup$ in $\Dmod_{-,+}$ with at least one suboptimal arm,
+Also, we are only interested in rates of convergence here, not in the value of the finite limit of $R_T(\nup)/\Phi_{\dep}(T)$.
+This limit however heavily depends on $\nup$, which justifies the terminology of distribution-dependent \emph{rates} for adaptation $\Phi_{\dep}$.

-This follows from showing that $\Kinf(\nu_a,\mu^\star,\Dmod_{-,+}) = 0$, where $\Kinf$ is some infimum of Kullback-Leibler divergences.
-(A strategy is said to be uniformly fast convergent on a model $\Dmod$ if for all bandit problems $\nup$ in $\Dmod$ and all $\alpha \in (0,1]$, its regret satisfies $R_T(\nup)/T^\alpha \to 0$; this is a minimal requirement when studying lower bounds to rule out poor strategies.)
-However, any rate $\Phi_{\dep}(T) \gg \ln T$ may be achieved thanks to a simple upper-confidence bound [UCB] strategy.
-Further details, including proofs of the two claims above, may be found in~\secrefapp{sec:LB-nolnT}.
+In contrast, the bounds targeted in the distribution-free case have a finite-time, closed-form expression, which is why we did not speak of rates in that case and rather referred to scale-free distribution-free regret \emph{bounds} $\Phi_{\free}$.